Kile/Kile.github.io/README.md

 ## Information

-https://killua.dev/ is made and updated by [WhoAmI1000](https://github.com/WhoAmI1000) (Discord: `WhoAmI#0001`) and gives information about the discord bot Killua
+https://killua.dev/ was originally made by [WhoAmI1000](https://github.com/WhoAmI1000) (Discord: `WhoAmI#0001`) but has had a major rewrite in 2023.
+It aims to give information about the discord bot Killua.